-Aoife believes in a child-led approach to helping children and young people overcome barriers and has strong focus on mental health and wellbeing.
-Aoife experienced many challenges in her younger years and often reflects how she could have benefitted from positive mentorship.
-Aoife is diagnosed with ADHD and uses the experiences to support and guide children and young people.
+Aoife believes in a child-led approach to helping children and young people overcome barriers and has strong beliefs in improving mental health and wellbeing for children and young people.
+Aoife experienced many challenges in her younger years and often reflects on how she could have benefitted from positive mentorship.
+Aoife is diagnosed with ADHD and uses her first hand experience to support and guide children and young people within the service.

-Aoife is also a published illustrator who is keen advocate of using creativity to explore emotion.
+Aoife is also a published illustrator and a keen advocate of using creativity to explore emotion.

 Carley SmithChildren’s Play Worker

-Having volunteered as a support assistant at the children’s clubs here, Carley decided that she did not want to part ways and was recruited as a Children’s Play Worker.
+Having volunteered as a support assistant at the children’s clubs for many years, Carley decided that she did not want to part ways from Sen Talk and became a permanent member of the Sen Talk team by taking on the role of Children’s Play Worker.

 Carley works hard alongside the rest of the Children’s team to plan and deliver exciting sessions helping children and young people engage with fun opportunities.
-Carley also provides 1:1 Mentoring sessions with key children and has specialist knowledge in Dyslexia support.
+Carley also provides 1:1 Mentoring sessions with key children and has specialist knowledge in learning difficulties and Dyslexia support.